DimitrisMtz/Commission-Calculator/readme.md

 ## Running Tests

-To run all the tests, use the following command
+To run all the tests in the project, run the following command:

 ```
   npm run test
 ```

-To run the tests separately, use the following commands
+To run the tests separately, run the following commands

-- For Unit tests use:
+- For Unit tests run:

 ```
   npm run test-unit
 ```

-- For Integration tests use:
+- For Integration tests run:

 ```
   npm run test-integration